 I have seen companies who have purchased too much of one product and then been forced to sell the s products at a loss; this severely affected their ability to operate as a business.
 There is a delicate balance for a company to know how much to buy of one item and how much to keep in inventory and stock.

-Because this is an essential part of a company’s operation and can make a difference, even if a company succeeds or fails, inventory procurement is essential to any company’s operations.
+Because this is an essential part of a company’s operation and can make a difference, even if a company succeeds or fails, inventory procurement is critical to any company’s operations.

 But even with all of these computer systems in place, many things still need to be done by hand.
 For example, you still need to count and reconcile whether or not what you have on your spreadsheet is actually what you have in inventory.